fvivian/cifar10_prediction_service/README.md

 docker-compose up -d

-get the docker container's gateway

-connect to <gateway>:5000 and upload an image.
+connect to localhost:5000 and upload an image.